 About Tiananmen Square

 Tiananmen Square is a plaza in the centre of the city of Beijing in China and a focal point for most tourists.
-Much of this is related to the fact that many of Beijing’s biggest attractions surround Tiananmen Square, including the Forbidden Palace, the Great Hall of the People, the Mao Mausoleum, the Museum of Chinese History and the Museum of the Chinese Revolution to name a few.
+Much of this is related to the fact that many of Beijing’s biggest attractions surround Tiananmen Square, yet the site is also famous for the 1989 Tiananmen Square protests that resulted in violent clashes and hundreds of deaths when armed forces were mobilised to disperse them.

-Tiananmen Square itself was built by the communist leader Mao Zedong following his rise to power in 1949.
+Tiananmen Square as it is found today is an enlarged version of this however, and was built by the communist leader Mao Zedong following his rise to power in 1949.
 Based on visions of communist supremacy, Tiananmen Square is the world’s largest public square, measuring 100 square acres.